cypator/splate-api/source/index.html.md

 | 103 | OrdRejReason                                        | N                             | Error code.
 Present in Order Reject                                                                                                                                                                                   |
 | 58  | Text                                                | N                             | Error message.
 Present in Order Reject                                                                                                                                                                                |

+<aside class="warning">FutSettDate tag 64 will represent the time of the trade execution and not the settlement time, settlement time will be determined by the Prime Broker</aside>

 <aside class="notice">
 In the case where a Trade Acknowledgment and accompanying Trade Fill or Reject message are